aurium/js13k-2021-pinball/README.md

 You can also play this on a desktop and use your mouse to define the table rotation.
 (I think will be better to understand if you try it on a desktop before trying on a mobile)

+It will take time to build in the first time.
+The next page loads will be **much** faster!

 You can add `?lvl=1` to the game URL to start in a specific level.

 On a debug build, you can add `?force-start` to start without the user initial interaction.